Senneschal/DataStory/index.md

 __All over the world, lots of data is gathered concerning people's health.
 Can we extract useful information from this data to improve the quality of life of societies?
 In this project, we specifically want to get to know which diseases have the biggest negative impact on societies' quality of life, and what factors influence this.__

-For this analysis, data from the Global Burden of Diseases dataset was used: http://ghdx.healthdata.org/gbd-results-tool.
+For this analysis, data from the Global Burden of Diseases [dataset](http://ghdx.healthdata.org/gbd-results-tool) was used.

 ##### Measures